remotestorage/remotestorage.js/doc/js-api/remotestorage.rst

    Emitted once when a wire request succeeds for the first time after a failed one, and ``remote.online`` is set back to true

+``sync-interval-change``
+"""""""""
+   Emitted when the sync interval changes

 Prototype functions
 -------------------